Emergency appeal

 What is Oxfam doing in Lebanon?

-Oxfam is responding to the escalating crisis in Lebanon, providing essential support to people who have been forced to flee as Israeli airstrikes bombard their homes and communities.
+Oxfam is responding to humanitarian needs in Lebanon, providing essential support to people who were forced to flee due to Israeli airstrikes bombarding their homes and communities.

 With our partners we are providing: